On the Structure of Leptonic Families and Currents of the Vector Nature

 Returning to (\ref{29}) and (\ref{30}), we remark that their equality in the processes both with lepton and with its neutrino corresponds in nature to the definite type of lepton numbers.
 In other words, each of them is valid only for particles of the same flavors.

 According to this thought, the structural connection (\ref{37}) reflects the coexistence of leptons and their neutrinos.
-As a consequence, any of possible types $(l=e,$ $\mu,$ $\tau, ...)$ of leptons testifies in favor of the existence of a kind of the Dirac $(\nu_{l}=\nu_{e},$ $\nu_{\mu},$ $\nu_{\tau}, ...)$ neutrino.
+As a consequence, any of possible types $(l=e,$ $\mu,$ $\tau, ...)$ of charged leptons testifies in favor of the existence of a kind of Dirac $(\nu_{l}=\nu_{e},$ $\nu_{\mu},$ $\nu_{\tau}, ...)$ neutrino.
 They constitute therefore the naturally united families of leptons.

-Such a regularity, however, takes place in force of the unified nature of each pair of fermions that the absence of any of lepton and its neutrino, as stated (\ref{37}), would imply that neither exists.
+Such a regularity, however, takes place in force of the unified nature of each pair of fermions that the absence of any of the lepton and its neutrino, as stated in (\ref{37}), would imply that neither particle exists.

-At this situation, earlier measured properties of particles $e^{-}_{R}(e^{+}_{L}),$ $\mu^{-}_{R}(\mu^{+}_{L})$ and $\tau^{-}_{R}(\tau^{+}_{L})$ may serve as a certain indication to the existence simultaneously of each of the right (left) - handed lepton (antilepton) and its neutrino (antineutrino) but not of one of them.
+At this situation, the earlier measured properties of particles $e^{-}_{R}(e^{+}_{L}),$ $\mu^{-}_{R}(\mu^{+}_{L})$ and $\tau^{-}_{R}(\tau^{+}_{L})$ may serve as a certain indication to the existence simultaneously of each of the right (left)-handed lepton (antilepton) and its neutrino (antineutrino) but not of one of them.

+In a given case, from (\ref{37}) we are led to a unified principle that leptons and their neutrinos constitute the naturally united families both of the left-handed $SU(2)_{L}$-doublets and of the right-handed $SU(2)_{R}$-doublets: